 I’ll judge the spot’s proximity to the nearest settlement, considering its size and character and the fact that a handy clump of bushes will be sheltering it from view.
 And I’ll know that likelihood of someone wandering this way after nightfall on a Sunday is zero.

 I’ll look at the nearby trail, estimate the quality of the morning view, and know that a dog-walker will get a surprise they hadn’t bargained for.
-But dog-walkers have always made for reliable alarm-clocks, so will be is a good thing (for me, if not for the dog-walker).
+But dog-walkers have always made for reliable alarm-clocks, so this will be a good thing (for me, if not for the dog-walker).

 But I’m climbing into the fells now, steep and thick with bracken, and the spot looks unlikely to reside up here.
 I make a quick decision and pull a U-turn, freewheeling back down towards the coast.
 It’s almost dark, so I need not be shy about pulling off the road and heading through the trees towards the beach.
 I trudge the sandy trail that’s been hacked through the gorse — and there it is: my perfect wild-camping spot.